oldium/microsoft-smtp-oauth2-proxy/README.md

 ### How?

 The SMTP server implementation started from Gemini 2.0 code, which I completely rewrote.
-But it was really good to have some starting point, it felt like a code from a medior software engineer with some junior habits 😅.
+But it was superb to have some starting point, it felt like a code from a medior software engineer with some junior habits 😅.